mathieubrd/ami-factory/README.md

 ## AWS Services

-### CodeCommit
-The CodeCommit repository holds the SCAP content.
-It triggers the pipeline on every commit through CodePipeline.

 ### CodeBuild
 CodeBuild is responsible of building the SCAP content in a Docker container.
 It retreives the SCAP content from the CodeCommit repository.